KooiInc/QueryParser/README.md

 ```

 ### Not a panacea
 The library is not a panacea for all querystring problems one may encounter.
 If you want to circumvent querystring problems, don't use `GET` requests for keys with a lot of content in its value.
 In other words: keep your querystring as simple as possible and use `POST` for large queries.
-Alternatively you can use nodejs' `Querystring.parse`, using your own delimiters, or write your own parser for that.
+Alternatively you can use nodejs' `Querystring.parse`, or use your own delimiters (so, not & and/or =) and write your own parser for that.